-In our previous post on 15 essential things to see in Malaga we talked about places not to be missed by focusing only on the city; however, in this post we want you to know more places outside the capital and we chose the following as some of the best options to visit:
+In our previous post on 15 essential things to see in Malaga we talked about places not to be missed by focusing only on the city.
+In this post we want you to discover more places outside the capital and we have chosen the following 10 places to visit in Malaga province:

 One of the most historic caves in Spain situated between Nerja and Maro.
 Recently has been discovered a 42,000 years old painting being probably the first work of humanity.
 The caves are formed by three gigantic caverns of which only one is open to be explored by visitors.
 Meanwhile the other two are only accessible for expert cavers.
 If you like the idea and come on holiday to Nerja don´t hesitate because they really are quite spectacular.

 If you are visiting the Cave, don’t forget to check our article about things to do in Nerja.

 Take a stroll in Puerto Banus

 One of the most beautiful and famous ports of the Costa del Sol, located 7 kilometres from Marbella.
 Puerto Banus is known as an upscale marina; an area where we can see Sports cars and exclusive cars parked every day of the year, we can visit boutiques and fashion shops of the most expensive brands in the world besides bars, restaurants and nightclubs with prices well above average.
 Leaving aside these details, Puerto Banús is considered a great place to spend a day on vacation.

 Interested?
 Continue reading about this place in our article with the top things to visit in Puerto Banus.